 1. "If the Devil Danced (In Empty Pockets)"

-Diffie's first number one on the country charts from back in 1991 of his debut album A Thousand Winding Roads remains his best song.
-His loose, fun sense of humor pairs almost perfectly with a mix of Southern honky tonk and swinging Texas county music.
+Diffie's first number one on Billboard's country charts (a single off debut album A Thousand Winding Roads) remains his best song.
+His loose, fun sense of humor pairs almost perfectly with a mix of Southern honky-tonk and swinging Texas county music.
 For another song that follows that winning formula, consult honorable mention track "New Way (To Light Up an Old Flame)."